 NCDs Are a Family Matter

-Our organizational plan for priority intervention areas in NCDs leverages over four decades of expertise in social marketing, as well as organizational strengths in social franchising, behavior change communications and service delivery.
+PSI’s growing work in NCDs leverages over four decades of expertise in social marketing, as well as organizational strengths in social franchising, behavior change communications and service delivery.

 Currently, 10 of our network members offer screening, preventive therapy and referrals for cervical cancer.
 Pilot diabetes and hypertension screening and treatment programs are underway in Asia and Latin America and the Caribbean– two geographic regions that are disproportionately affected by the growing burden of NCDs worldwide.